 The United Nations released a report on Cyberviolence that tossed in the old, outdated, and debunked notion linking video games to the cause of real-world violence.

-In addition, the Electronic Software Association (ESA) put out an official statement criticizing the report thus adding the large weight of the association and their members behind it.
+In addition, the Electronic Software Association3 (ESA) put out an official statement4 criticizing the report thus adding the large weight of the association and their members behind it.
 They not only tackled the claims of a link between video game playing and violence but also saying we should encourage and empower women and minorities by creating inclusive environments!

-There was SO much backlash on this report from the above folks and around the world that I’m happy to report they had to backtrack, apologize, and retract the report.
+There was SO much backlash on this report5 from the above folks and around the world that I’m happy to report they had to backtrack, apologize, and retract the report6.
 Currently, if you click on the link to the report it’ll show you a one page PDF that says “This report is currently in revision and will be re-posted as soon as all relevant inputs have been taken onboard.”
-Well done all!
+(Archive) Well done all!

-Although the global IGDA organization did not publicly speak out against the report, the all-volunteer IGDA Anti-Censorship and Social Issues Committee did issue two tweets pointing to the 2013 letter.
+Although the global IGDA organization did not publicly speak out against the report, the all-volunteer IGDA Anti-Censorship and Social Issues Committee did issue two11 tweets12 pointing to the 2013 letter.

 ICANN Working Group On Privacy/Proxy Services